kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

 will rollout across nodes.
 -->

+The rollout or rollback of this feature is designed such that it cannot fail in a way that impacts cluster operation.

+During rollout, if the API server / Kubelet doesn't support the feature or if there's a version mismatch, update attempts to CSINode.Allocatable will fail gracefully, maintaining the existing value.
+This ensures that the worst-case scenario is simply a continuation of the current behavior, rather than a failure state.

+For rollback, disabling the feature gate will immediately stop any updates to the allocatable property.
+Kubernetes will continue using the last known value, which may be outdated but won't cause operational issues.

+In essence, the feature's best-effort nature and feature gate protection make it resilient against rollout or rollback failures.
+The primary risk is temporary inconsistency in reported capacities during transition periods, but this does not impact running workloads or overall cluster stability.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+**Unexpected API server errors**

+- `apiserver_request_total{group="storage.k8s.io", resource="csinodes", verb=~"UPDATE|PATCH", code=~"4..|5.."}` - A sustained failure rate of 4xx/5xx HTTP responses for >= 2 minutes indicates the feature is misbehaving and warrants rollback.

+**API server latency degradation**

+- `apiserver_request_duration_seconds{resource="csinodes", verb=~"UPDATE|PATCH"}` - Significant increases in p95 or p99 latency for CSINode updates are not expected and may suggest API server contention.

+Besides this, since the enhancement implements best-effort updates to the CSINode.Allocatable property, the only scenarios that would necessitate a rollback are:

+- Unexpected kubelet crashes after enabling the feature.
+- API server crashes related to CSINode updates.

+In both cases, component crashes would be evident through standard monitoring of node and control plane health.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?